quantnetwork/blockchain-developer-exercises-foundations/Exercise2.md

 ##### Searching for the Latest Block in Other DLT Networks

-Given the example `examples/block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Ropsten and XRP Ledger testnets?
+Given the example `examples/block-search/autoexecute-latest-block-search.js` file and the location information listed above, can you understand how to change this file to instead query the latest block on the Ethereum Goerli and XRP Ledger testnets?
 Hint: Look at the overledgerRequestMetaData object.

 ##### Searching for a Specific Block

-Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Bitcoin Testnet](https://blockstream.info/testnet/), [the Ethereum Ropsten Testnet](https://ropsten.etherscan.io/), or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).
+Take a look at a third party explorer for the DLT testnets we are using, e.g. [the Bitcoin Testnet](https://blockstream.info/testnet/), [the Ethereum Goerli Testnet](https://goerli.etherscan.io/), or [the XRP Ledger Testnet](https://blockexplorer.one/xrp/testnet).

 Choose a block from these explorers.
 Can you understand how to modify the example scripts to search for your chosen block?